rajas-upadhye/codingSamples/pythonSamples/basics/Instructions.md

 # Instructions File

 **The basics covers all basic functionalities and aspects of Python programming.
 My experience is based on Java so these examples are adapted from a generic OOP mind.
-Here, the main purpose is to provide a quick**
+Here, the main purpose is to provide a quick start and reference.**

-The resources folder will have supporting files to provide inputs and helpers.start and reference.

 **The programs in this folder are prepared with following order in mind ;**